Phi Phi Dive Sites

 There are many Phi Phi dive sites, with a great variety of marine life and topologies.

 Black tip reef sharks, leopard sharks, turtles, plentiful soft corals, sea fans and anemones.

 Many overhangs, swim-throughs and caves.
 Beautiful surroundings!

-The Phi Phi dive sites are spread across the 7 islands that make up the Phi Phi archipelago: boats from Phuket dive at Bida Nok, Bida Nai, and Phi Phi Lei.
-Other islands are Koh Yung, Koh Mai Phai and, the biggest in the group, Phi Phi Don.
+The Phi Phi dive sites are spread across the 7 islands that make up the Phi Phi archipelago.
+Boats from Phuket dive at Bida Nok, Bida Nai, and Phi Phi Lei.
+Other islands are Koh Yung, Koh Mai Phai and the biggest in the group is Phi Phi Don.

 Of them, Bida Nai and Bida Nok, are among the most renowned dive destinations around Phuket, and famous for their abundance of leopard sharks and diversity of marine life, including black tip reef sharks, turtles, sea snakes, clown fish and file fish as well as plentiful hard and soft corals.
 Macro lovers will be delighted with the nudibranch species that we find on all Phi Phi dive sites.